Woburn Safari Park

 - Woburn Safari opens at 9.30am every day, with the Road Safari closing at 4.30pm and the Park closing at 5.30pm.

-- Tickets are for the Road Safari and Foot Safari; you must do the Road Safari in order to get to the Foot Safari.
+- Book tickets online in advance.
+Tickets are for the Road Safari and Foot Safari; you must do the Road Safari in order to get to the Foot Safari.

 - The Foot Safari is almost entirely accessible for wheelchairs.
 Currently, the only animal exhibit not accessible is the Australian Walkabout.
 There may be some steep gradients in places.